Get in contact

 Lila Oliver Asher was born in Philadelphia, Pa.
 She studied there with Joseph Grossman, Frank B.A.
 Linton and at the Fleischer Memorial Art School.
 She was also a pupil of Prof. Gonippo Raggi and held a four year scholarship to the now University of the Arts.
 She moved to Washington D.C. in 1946 and established a studio for painting, sculpture and prints.
 She taught art at the college level from 1947, as instructor in the Art Department of Howard University 1947-51, at Wilson Teachers College 1953-54, returning to Howard University in 1961, promoted to Assistant Professor in 1964, to Associate Professor in 1966, and to full Professor in 1971.
-Since 1991 she has been Professor Emeritus and continues to work in her studio.
+She was named a Howard University Professor Emeritus upon her retirement from teaching in 1991, and continued to work in her studio producing works until her death in February 2021.

 Selected One Person Shows